leomollmann/cnc/README.md

 # Leo's CNC
-My journey to lean and build a CNC, from zero to top 1%
+My journey to learn and build a CNC, from zero to top 1%

 # Tamanho
 - X: 1000mm